Increasingly isolated, Boris Johnson pledges to fight on | Politics

 Increasingly isolated, Boris Johnson pledges to fight on

-"The job of a prime minister in difficult circumstances," is to keep going.
-Johnson said.
+"Frankly, the job of a prime minister in difficult circumstances when you've been handed a colossal mandate is to keep going," Johnson said.
 "And that's what I'm going to do."
 Earlier, he tried to reassert his authority by quickly appointing Nadhim Zahawi, a rising star in the Conservative Party widely credited for the successful rollout of COVID-19 vaccines, as finance minister.

 But Johnson's performance in parliament encountered a brutal response.
 Underlining the tenuous position he is in, some colleagues in his cabinet team of top ministers struggled to contain their laughter as the opposition Labour leader poked fun at his cabinet for being in the "charge of the lightweight brigade".